LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 Our customer conversations and Hyperledger community engagements helped us understand that these questions need to be answered not only at an organizational level but also at an industry/ecosystem level.
 For those familiar with building consortiums, it will be no surprise to hear that intellectual property concerns and fears of vendor lock-in can present major roadblocks in collaboration.
 Hence, we designed a solution that would not just accelerate adoption of the technology for Accenture customers but would also be open source and accessible to all, simplifying the deployment of the technology and accelerating adoption for the entire market.

-In October, 2019, Accenture [proposed](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/102) Blockchain Automation Framework to Hyperledger Labs [1].
+In October, 2019, Accenture [proposed](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/102) Blockchain Automation Framework to Hyperledger Labs.
 It was quickly approved by the Lab stewards, and the code and documentation that we had written was contributed.

-In the [Hyperledger Labs environment](https://github.com/hyperledger-labs/blockchain-automation-framework), we have been working with others in the community and performing a number of releases.
-We have a chat channel ([#blockchain-automation-framework](https://chat.hyperledger.org/channel/blockchain-automation-framework)), a [wiki page](https://wiki.hyperledger.org/display/labs/Blockchain+Automation+Framework+lab), [documentation](https://blockchain-automation-framework.readthedocs.io/en/latest/index.html), conduct regular community meetings, and have a [roadmap](https://blockchain-automation-framework.readthedocs.io/en/latest/roadmap.html) for tracking ongoing and future work.
+In the [Hyperledger Labs environment](https://github.com/hyperledger-labs/blockchain-automation-framework), we have been working with others in the community and performing a number of [releases](https://github.com/hyperledger-labs/blockchain-automation-framework/releases).
+We have a chat channel ([#blockchain-automation-framework](https://chat.hyperledger.org/channel/blockchain-automation-framework)), a [wiki page](https://wiki.hyperledger.org/display/labs/Blockchain+Automation+Framework+lab), [documentation](https://blockchain-automation-framework.readthedocs.io/en/latest/index.html), a set of [good first issues](https://github.com/hyperledger-labs/blockchain-automation-framework/issues?labels=good-first-issue&is:open&q=is:issue), and a [roadmap](https://blockchain-automation-framework.readthedocs.io/en/latest/roadmap.html).
+We also conduct regular [community meetings](https://lists.hyperledger.org/g/labs/calendar).
 Blockchain Automation Framework is already being used in production deployments and has an active community.

 # Dependent Projects
 <mark>_**Dependent Projects** if any, must be listed, and each dependent project\'s maintainers must sign off on the proposal before it is considered by the TSC._</mark>